arkency/nanoc-tailwind-starter/README.md

 # Nanoc + Parcel + TailwindCSS

-Starter kit for static sites with a bit of JavaScript and TailwindCSS styling.
+Starter kit for static sites on [nanoc](https://nanoc.ws) with a bit of JavaScript and TailwindCSS styling.

 ## Initial setup